arXiv/zzzArchived_arxiv-zero/docs/source/architecture.rst

 """"""""
 Service modules provide integrations with external services, including databases.
-Each service module is concerned with a single external service, and provides an API (generally a set of functions) for use by the  :ref:`controller modules <controller-modules>`.
+Each service module is concerned with a single external service, and provides an API (generally a set of functions) for use by the controller modules.
 The functions or methods exposed by each module should accept and return only native Python types and/or data objects defined in the data domain module(s).

 Modules for integrating with external services and data stores (the Baz service and the Thing data store) are provided by :mod:`.services`.
 Each service module